Steve Keirn: World Wrestling Federation (1991–1993)

+After WrestleMania IX, Keirn continued to portray "Doink II" and getting involved in Doink's matches and Keirn even wrestled as Doink at house shows or TV tapings when Matt Borne was unavailable.
+On the May 24 episode of Monday Night Raw, Keirn as "Doink II" switched with Borne as "Doink I" under the ring and attacked Mr. Perfect during the King of the Ring qualifying match, but Perfect was able to beat Keirn as Doink with the perfect plex in which Borne came back from under the ring and the two Doinks attacked Perfect.

+On the June 20 episode of Raw, Keirn appeared again as "Doink II" and this time interfering a Two-out-of-three falls match between "Doink I" and Marty Jannetty.
+During the third fall (Doink I won the first fall and Jannetty won the second fall), Keirn switched with Borne under the ring again and beat Jannetty and Macho Man Randy Savage who was calling the match on commentary ran into the ring and attacked "Doink II" and went under the ring and pulled "Doink I" out and referee Earl Hebner reversed the decision and Jannetty was awarded the match.

+On the July 20th episode of Raw, Keirn made his final appearance at "Doink II' when "Doink I" challenged Randy Savage to a match the following week and "Doink I" brought not only "Doink II" into the ring but a third Doink (played by Steve Lombardi) into the ring.
+Afterwards, Keirn was released when the WWF decided to drop the multiple Doink angle.

 World Championship Wrestling (1994)

 Along with Bobby Eaton, Keirn wrestled in World Championship Wrestling (WCW) in 1994 in a tag team known as "Bad Attitude".
 Despite the tag team success both Keirn and Eaton enjoyed in the past (with The Fabulous Ones and the Midnight Express respectively, with Lane as a common partner), the team made little impact, losing dark matches to Brian and Brad Armstrong at Bash at the Beach 1994 and Fall Brawl 1994.
 While in WCW, Keirn was also involved in an angle in which masked men attacked Hulk Hogan.
 Several times in October 1994, Keirn wore a black mask to attack Hogan during and after Hogan's matches.

 Later career (1994–2001)

 After WCW, Keirn worked in the independent circuit mainly in Florida and Tennessee.
 He retired in 2001 after a tour for New Japan Pro Wrestling.